 Revision shouldn't just be about going over the content of your course, also make time to revise your general exam technique to get the best marks.

 Read more: > Improve exam technique: Top Exam Tips

 Finally draw up an exam day cheat sheet: A piece of A5 or A4 paper that contains key facts, formula, ideas or keywords you need to make sure you remember and have sunk in.
 Customise it for yourself to feature what you're struggling with and be sure to take it with you on the day of the exam to refer to before you sit the paper.

-All work and no play will make for a VERY stressed out student so reward self with whatever you want for, say, every hour of revision you complete.
-It can time on Facebook, games or just food!
+All work and no play will make for a VERY stressed out student so reward yourself with whatever you want for, say, every hour of revision you complete.
+It can be time on Facebook, games or just food!